HaidenKJ/GAME-PRODUCTION-II/README.md

 GAME-PRODUCTION-II_GAME_PROJECT

 Note: This does not include the actual Project, just the assets and code for it, I have a seperate repository named "GAME-PRODUCTION-II_GAME_PROJECT" that the actual project belongs to.

+Github repository: GAME-PRODUCTION-II_GAME_PROJECT
+// Will have the actual Unity Project
+Github repository: GAME-PRODUCTION-II
+// Will have the Assets for the project